cncf/tag-security/assessments/guide/security-reviewer.md

 ## Qualifications

 ### Required

 Unless approved by SIG-Security chairs, at least one of the reviewers will have previously performed a CNCF security assessment.
 Exemptions to this are reviewed case by case upon established need by the CNCF SIG-Security chairs in order to bootstrap the process as appropriate.

 ### Preferred

-It is preferred reviewers have previous experience performing formal or informal software or security audits or assessments for a variety of organizations.
-An ideal reviewer should also have been the recipient of CNCF project security assessments for a software project they manage.
+It is preferred that reviewers have prior experience performing formal or informal software or security audits or assessments for a variety of organizations.
+An ideal reviewer should also have been the recipient of security assessments or audits for a software project they manage.

 Note: Participation through shadowing is encouraged from members who are not qualified for security reviews, to facilitate their development of the necessary skills to be a reviewer in the future.